gldeng/universe/core_en.md

 The interface $\mathcal{I}$ is the transition region between the quantum and classical domains, with the following core properties:

-- **Interface structure**: The interface is the intersection of the quantum and classical domains, defined as:
+- **Interface Structure**: The interface is the intersection of the quantum and classical domains, defined as:
   $$\mathcal{I} = \{x \in \mathcal{U} | \mathcal{D}(x) = \mathcal{D}_c\}$$
   where $\mathcal{D}(x)$ is the decoherence measure function, and $\mathcal{D}_c$ is the critical decoherence threshold.

-- **Interface dynamics**: The interface position satisfies nonlinear dynamic equations:
+- **Interface Dynamics**: The interface position satisfies nonlinear dynamic equations:
   $$\frac{d\mathcal{D}(x,t)}{dt} = \alpha \nabla^2 \mathcal{D}(x,t) + \beta(\mathcal{D}_c - \mathcal{D}(x,t))(\mathcal{D}(x,t) - \mathcal{D}_0) + \gamma\xi(x,t)$$

 - **Classicalization process**: The quantum→classical conversion is represented by the classicalization superoperator: